馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 • The spouse can work for any U.S. employer in any occupation

-• No separate work permit application is needed
+• The spouse doesn't need a separate work permit application

 • The spouse's I-94 with E-3S status serves as proof of work authorization

 For candidates considering relocation with a working spouse, this is a significant advantage over the H-1B.
-H-4 spouses must file a separate EAD application, which costs $410, takes months to process, and is only available if the H-1B worker has reached certain stages in the green card process.
+H-4 spouses must file a separate Employment Authorization Document (EAD) application, which costs $520, takes months to process, and isn't available unless the H-1B worker has reached certain stages in the green card process.

-• You have a specialty occupation role and a qualified Australian candidate
+• You have a specialty occupation role and a qualified Australian candidate, and the E-3 was designed for this

 • You want to minimize sponsorship costs and administrative burden